Andresfgomez970/N-body-simulation-in-Vpython/README.md

 # N-body-simulation-in-Vpython

 The N-bodies problem is well known in the literature.
 One of its principal features is the lack of an analytical solution for every instant of time.
-Nevertheless,it is possible to coumpute the following configurations in time, knowing an inicial configuration (the mass, inicial position and inicial velocity of ecah body).
+Nevertheless,it is possible to coumpute the following configurations in time, knowing an inicial configuration (the mass, inicial position and inicial velocity of each body).

 ## Getting Started